Stress Relief (The Office): Plot

-Part one

-Annoyed that none of his co-workers paid attention to the fire safety seminar he gave last week, Dwight Schrute (Rainn Wilson) tries to get revenge by sealing the office exits shut, cutting the phone lines and starting a fire in a trash can.
-Dwight calmly explains the proper safety procedures as the panicked employees try to flee, smash windows, ram the photocopier into doors, crawl through the ceiling by removing tiles, and destroy office equipment.
-Dwight eventually reveals it was just a prank, but things go terribly wrong when Stanley Hudson (Leslie David Baker) suffers a heart attack and collapses in the commotion.
-Later that day, Dwight is subsequently reprimanded by Dunder Mifflin CFO David Wallace (Andy Buckley), and Michael Scott (Steve Carell) strips him of his position as safety officer.
-After Stanley is released from the hospital, his doctors warn him to keep his stress levels under control to avoid further damaging his health.
+Annoyed that none of his co-workers paid attention to the fire safety seminar he gave last week, Dwight Schrute decides to get revenge by simulating a fire.
+Setting a fire in a trash can, Dwight calmly explains the proper safety procedures as the panicked employees try to flee, only for Dwight to have made the "fire" non-survivable by sealing the office exits shut and cutting the phone lines.
+Dwight eventually reveals it was just a "test", but things go terribly wrong when Stanley Hudson suffers a heart attack and collapses in the commotion.
+Later that day, Dwight is subsequently reprimanded by Dunder Mifflin CFO David Wallace, and Michael strips him of his position as safety officer.

+After Stanley is released from the hospital, his doctors warn him to keep his stress levels under control.
 Michael arranges for a CPR training session for the employees, but they are too easily distracted and the lesson proves fruitless.
-The session ends awfully when Dwight destroys the expensive CPR dummy and wears its face, earning another rebuke from David Wallace.
+The session ends when Dwight destroys the expensive CPR dummy to try and "extract the organs" for organ donation, then wears its face, earning another rebuke from David Wallace.
 Dwight is ordered to apologize to his co-workers and get signatures acknowledging that they forgive him, but after he openly declares that his apology is insincere and denies that he is responsible for Stanley's heart attack, they refuse to sign.
 With tensions running high in the office, Michael tries to calm his workers down with yoga and meditation sessions.
 However, Michael soon realizes he is actually the source of his employees' stress when the beeping of Stanley's stress reader quickens the closer Michael gets to him.
-Michael hands the stress reader to Oscar Martinez (Oscar Nunez) and is horrified when the same result occurs.

-Pam Beesly's (Jenna Fischer) parents are going through a rough patch in their marriage, and Pam's father is staying with her and Jim Halpert (John Krasinski).
-Jim attempts to cheer Pam up by watching a pirated movie titled Mrs. Albert Hannaday with Andy Bernard (Ed Helms) (they do not know how to access such films while Andy does, so they have to watch the movie in Andy's company).
-The film stars Jack Black, who is engaged to a character played by Jessica Alba, but falls in love with her elderly grandmother, played by Cloris Leachman.
-During the movie, Jim and Pam discuss Pam's parents' situation, but Andy believes their comments are directed at the characters in the film, leading him to conclude they are "movie geniuses" finding hidden depths in the film.
+The same occurs when Oscar holds the stress reader.